Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-05-10-investigating-he-efficacy-of-rife-3D-frequencies-in-alleviating-mental-distress-associated-with-abdominal-inflammation-a-theoretical-review.md

 ---

-*Note: This paper synthesizes theoretical and preliminary evidence.
+*Note: This article synthesizes theoretical and preliminary evidence.
 The frequencies listed are not substitutes for medical treatment.
 Consult healthcare providers before use.*